Topics Map > Supervisor Toolkit > 2.8 Office Space & Equipment

 Employees can request 100% remote work agreements contingent upon the following factors:

-• Space is not available at an existing Extension office near the employee’s place of residence and within the service area for the position, and/or the decision to approve the remote work agreement allows the organization to best achieve its mission.
+• Suitable space is not available, and/or the decision to approve the remote work agreement allows the organization to best achieve its mission.

-• A home office location must be agreeable to any funding partners (e.g., county, agency, etc.).
+• A home office location must be agreeable to the supervisor, program needs, and any funding partners (e.g., county, agency, etc.).

 • The arrangement represents an overall cost savings or is cost neutral for Extension when all costs are considered (e.g., travel, space rental, technology, etc.).
 This is something that is the supervisor’s responsibility to assess.

-• Extension can require an individual to report to the closest available office location when consistent with UW-Madison and division policy and when there is a business rationale to do so.
+• An individual may be required to report to the closest available office location when consistent with UW-Madison and division policy and when there is a business rationale to do so.

 • Travel reimbursement, per guidance from UW-Madison Business Services, would be from their home address once the remote work agreement is approved.
 The Division of Extension Office of Financial Services will use the remote work agreement as the authorization for reimbursement.